2023 Most Popular Engineering Technologies Master's Degree Schools in North Carolina

 Of the 14 students majoring in engineering tech at NC A&T, 57% are male and 43% are female.

-Appalachian State University did quite well in this year’s ranking of the most popular places for engineering technologies students to get a master’s degree.
-It came in at #6 on the list.
-Located in the distant town of Boone, Appalachian State is a public school with a very large student population.
+Appalachian State University ranked #6 on this year’s Most Popular Engineering Technologies Master’s Degree Schools in North Carolina list.
+Located in the distant town of Boone, Appalachian State is a public school with a fairly large student population.

 Women make up 36% of the engineering tech majors at the school.